 When you identify a potential employer or position that appeals to you, focus on crafting an application that highlights your skills and experiences, and markets you as a legitimate candidate for the job.

 Your application is usually the first point of contact between you and your potential employer, so it’s essential you get it right.

 Make sure you read the application instructions carefully.
 This is your first test.
 Employers will not be impressed if you submit an incomplete or generic application.
 Your application must be targeted to the organisation and position you are applying for.

-- Cover letter
+Cover letter (one page)